tbojustin/resumechallenge/content/faq/_index.md

 ## Is there a deadline to complete the challenge?
 Early versions of the challenge had a deadline to receive personal code review from Forrest.
 While that deadline has passed, you can always submit your projects in [the Discord server](https://discord.gg/2PTwAth) to get reviews from the community.

+## Can I do the challenge without buying the book?

+The [core steps of the Cloud Resume Challenge](https://cloudresumechallenge.dev/instructions) are always free to access, and you are welcome to try them on your own.

+The [book](https://cloudresumechallenge.dev/book) is full of tools, tips, and resources to help you complete the challenge more quickly and get hired more easily.
+It also includes several bonus projects to further build your resume.

 ## Does completing the Cloud Resume Challenge guarantee I will get a job in the cloud?

 No. But it has helped [a lot of folks](https://cloudresumechallenge.dev/halloffame) along that road.